EduardGomezEscandell/SudokuSolver/README.md

 Then you'll have to go to `source/python_bindings.cpp` and add it.
 Then, go to `source/recursivesolver.cpp` and add your solver to the list in the `ChooseSolver` function, if you want recursive solvers to be able to use yours.
 To compile, add your solver file to the list in `source/CMakeLists.txt`.
 Finally, you can create some tests in `tests/tests.py`.

-## Goals

-The goal of this repository is not to create the fastest algorithm but rather to be a playground for different concepts that interest me, so far this has been:
-- Creating a Python interface to a C++ program
-- Object Oriented programming
-- Usage of smart pointers
-- Writing a CMake file

-## Future work
+## Potential improvements

-In the future I wish to add more functionality.
-Some ideas are:
+If in the future I decide to add more functionality, some features I might consider are:
 - Replacing all remaining raw pointers with smart pointers
 - Parallelism
 - Adding more complex logic algorithms